leamaljk/leamaljk/README.md

 ### Hi there 👋

-Hello, I'm a Web Developer with a passion for building engaging and efficient web applications.
+Hello...
+I'm a Web Developer with a passion for building engaging and efficient web applications.
 I thrive on challenges and love to use my technical skills to solve complex problems.

-Hello ...
 ### I am currently enriched with these languages, tools, frameworks, databases, libraries and concepts:

 <div align="center">